About me

 about The hannover philosophy of the life sciences group

-• Karim Baraghith (former postdoc in my DFG-ANR project The Explanatory Scope of Generalized Darwinism; now as a postdoc running his own DFG project Graphs and Networks as Explanatory Tools in Cultural Evolutionary Theory).
+• Karim Baraghith (former postdoc in my DFG-ANR project The Explanatory Scope of Generalized Darwinism; now as a PI of his own DFG project Graphs and Networks as Explanatory Tools in Cultural Evolutionary Theory) which is hosted at my chair.

 • Ina Gawel (PhD student funded by DFG GRK 2073).